nbhn/RASPI-240_NEST_Hackathon/README.md

 ---

-Developed with ❤️ for the NEST Hackathon 2025
+Developed with ❤️ by Team RASPI-240 for the NEST Hackathon 2025